 Short term loans quick approval

-Applying for short term credit with CashLady is quick and easy.
+Applying for short term credit with CashLady is quick.
 You have to be 18 years or older, a resident of the UK, and in employment (earning at least £500 a month).
 You’ll also need your address details and your mobile phone number to hand.

 Decisions can often be made in minutes and your short term loan could be in your bank account within an hour of your application (if your bank accepts faster payments).